adaptris/interlok-docs-legacy/pages/ui/ui-export-import.md

 Now that you have the exported files, you can use these with the  [variable substitution](advanced-configuration-pre-processors.html#variable-substitution) pre-processor or you can use the UI Import function, defined below.

-# Config Import #
+## Config Import ##

 The import function allows you to open a configuration file with place-holders which can be swapped out with values configured in a separate property file.

 To navigate to the import wizard, you use the import button from the open config modal window.

 The config import launcher:

 ![Config page with import button showing](./images/ui-user-guide/config-import-open.png)

-Once you open the import function you will be asked to supply 2 files, the properties file and the config file with the place-holders.
+Once you click on the **I also have variables** link of the File System card you will be asked to supply 2 files, the config file and the properties file with the place-holders.

 The config import modal window:

 ![Config page with import open](./images/ui-user-guide/config-import.png)

 Once you specify the two files the import modal would look something like this:

 ![Config page with import open and values selected](./images/ui-user-guide/config-import-selected.png)

 You can of course edit the variable values or manually add them without uploading a properties file.